 Fédération Internationale Féline

 The American Curl Longhair cat breed basically shares the history of the American Curl Short-hair as they were developed at the same time.
-The only difference is that this breed was recognize as year later after the short-haired variety was first exhibited in 1986.
+The only difference is that this breed was recognized as a year later after the short-haired variety was first exhibited in 1986.
 Please read the American Curl, Cat Breed Guide article to read more about the history of this American purebred.

-Created and developed by Mr. and Mrs. Ruga of Southern California and further developed with the help of experts Ms. Ms. Nancy Kiester and Mr. Jean Grimm, American Curl Longhair cats and its short-haired cousins comes from the same ancestry, being descendants of Shulamith, a longhaired black coated cat with curled ears and another longhaired local cat.
+Created and developed by Mr. and Mrs. Ruga of Southern California and further developed with the help of experts Ms. Ms. Nancy Kiester and Mr. Jean Grimm, American Curl Longhair cats and its short-haired cousins come from the same ancestry, being descendants of Shulamith, a longhaired black coated cat with curled ears and another longhaired local cat.
 The selective breeding program produced various coat colors and length, with short-haired and longhaired coated kittens appearing in the same litter.
 The first to be exhibit in a cat show was the short-haired variety.
 Further selective breeding refined the consistency and a year later, the breed’s creator exhibited the American Curl LH variety which earned recognition from several major feline registries and organizations.
-Today, The American Curl Longhair cat breed is still considered to be uncommon outside the United States but has gradually gaining a following in several countries including Japan, France, Russia and Spain.
+Today, The American Curl Longhair cat breed is still considered to be uncommon outside the United States but has gradually gained popularity in several countries including Japan, France, Russia and Spain.

 The American Curl Longhair breed is not just a cat prized for those uniquely shaped curled ears.
 This American bred cat breed is also prized for their very pleasing personalities.
 American Curl LH cats are very people-oriented, displaying admirable affection and devotion towards their owners.
-Unlike most cats, they are not at all aloof and will enjoy being cuddled by the humans that they’ve chosen to bond themselves with.
+Unlike most cats, they are not at all aloof and will enjoy being cuddled by the humans that they’ve chosen to bind themselves with.

-The Curl cats with longhair coat length are also slow to mature, and some seems to never “grow up”.
+The Curl cats with longhair coat length are also slow to mature, and some seem to never “grow up”.
 This is due to the innate playfulness, highly energetic and always inquisitive disposition of these cats which will last until their senior years.
 They are one of the few cat breeds that can learn and will enjoy the game of fetch!
 American Curl Longhair cats will be very sociable, eagerly accommodating people who are young and old.
 They will also be very accommodating with other cats as well as other cat-friendly or cat-tolerant dogs.
 The Curl LH cats are quiet, only choosing to vocalize when they need to be fed.

 The American Curl Longhair is famous for those unique curls of their ears.
 It will not be visible at birth and will gradually develop during their first week.
-On the fourth month, the fully curled shaped will settle to its final form.
+In the fourth month, the fully curled shaped will settle to its final form.
 Unlike the short-haired variety, the American Curl Longhair cats have tails that are exquisitely plumed.

 American Curl LH cats are well-balanced felines.
 They have slender bodies that have a fair amount of muscle.
-The size of the cat is not important, what is important for American Curl enthusiast is the overall balance and proper proportion of the cat’s physique.
+The size of the cat is not important, what is important for American Curl enthusiasts is the overall balance and proper proportion of the cat’s physique.

 American Curls Longhair cats have a semi-foreign body that rectangular in built.